smonev/mblrdr/README.md

 1. Go to http://appengine.com and register (if you don't have registration).

 2. In appengine.com add a python app.
-Choose defautls and remember the app name (handler).
+Choose defaults and remember the app name (handler).

-3. Download and unzip the mblrdr.zip (or clone the repo)
+3. Download and unzip the mblrdr.zip (or clone this repository)

 4. Open mblrdr.yaml and set replace 'ENTER YOUR APPLICATION NAME HERE' with your name from 2)

-5. Upload to appengine by opening cmd prompt and write: "appcfg.py update mblrdr" (asuming the app.yaml file is in mblrdr folder and asuming you have python in your path)
+5. Upload to appengine by opening cmd prompt and write: "appcfg.py update mblrdr" (assuming the app.yaml file is in mblrdr folder and assuming you have python in your path)

 6. go to yourappname.appspot.com and start reading feeds